Select HMO-POS Special Needs Plan with Prescription Drug for Institutional Residents (2019)

 - There are also limited situations where you do not choose to leave, but we are required to end your membership.

-When can you end your membership in Superior Select Health Plans?
+When can you end your membership in Tribute Health Plans?

 - You can end your membership during the Annual Enrollment Period (October 15 through December 7).